westonkl/InterviewPrep/README.md

 	- Growth potential
 	- type of work

+What makes you a good fit for the company?

 What are you looking for?
-- A company where I can spend some time at and create some meaningful impact at.

-What makes you a good fit for the company?
+What are the things that are most important to you in a job?

-Story Time: Can you tell me about a time that you _____?
+#### Can you tell me about a time that you ---?
+When answering a question about a past experience it is best to use either a nugget first method or the STAR method to best tell the tale.
-Nugget first: Start with a nugget that succinctly describes what your response will be about.
+> **Nugget first:** Start with a nugget that succincly describes what your response will be about.
+>

-**STAR** method
+> **STAR** method
-- Situation / Task -> Action -> Result
+> - Situation / Task -> Action -> Result

 Tell me about a time where you had to persuade a group of people to make a change.

-Tell me about a challenging interaction with a teammate.

 Describe a conflict you had with a team member.
 How did you handle the conflict and what was the outcome?

 Tell me about a time where you dealt with ambiguity.

+Tell me about a time where you demonstrated leadership skills.

 What do you do when faced with adversity?

 How do you handle working under pressure?

-What are the things that are most important to you in a job?

-Tell me about a time where you demonstrated leadership skills.
+Do you enjoy working alone or on a team more?

+How would your boss describe you?

+Tell me your greatest strength and weakness.

 How do you approach a new project and technology?
 - Look at similar project examples
 - Examine why they used the technology
 - Read documentation explaining things
 - Get hands on and try tutorials and experiment

-Do you enjoy working alone or on a team more?

-How would your boss describe you?

-Tell me your greatest strength and weakness:

 ## Questions for an interviewer:
 - What would my normal day look like?